Study modes: Full-time, Part-time

 The outputs take the form of a portfolio, performance or recording, as well as theoretical work and documentation of the processes by which the music was made (video, photographs, recordings, sketches, studies, web pages, etc).
 The musical outputs are explicitly linked to the textual material.
 This link may take various forms: musical material might exemplify, contextualise or expand an idea elaborated in the text, and vice versa.
 The programme requires candidates to critically evaluate and articulate the relationship of textual to extra-textual media in the formation of musical knowledge.

-The format of the PhD thesis consists of a text of not more than 50,000 words, as well as the documentation of the process, contained in a coherent and archivable format (bound thesis and/or CD/ DVD).
+The format of the PhD thesis consists of a text of not more than 50,000 words, as well as the documentation of the process, contained in a coherent and archivable format (bound thesis plus electronic documents (PDF, webpages, etc.) submitted in memory stick/CD/DVD).
 Where a thesis relates to live musical performances, documentation in the form of high-quality audio and video recordings is central to the submitted materials.

 Typical applicants to this programme include:

 All of our research students benefit from ECA’s interdisciplinary approach and all are assigned two research supervisors.
 Your second supervisor may be from another discipline within ECA, or from somewhere else within the College of Arts, Humanities & Social Sciences or elsewhere within the University, according to the expertise required.
 On occasion more than two supervisors will be assigned, particularly where the degree brings together multiple disciplines.

 All research students undertake a research-methods training course at the beginning of their programme.

 Regular individual meetings with the supervisor provide guidance and focus for the course of research undertaken.

 All students also have access to the University's Postgraduate Skills Training courses.